gcglinton/github-docs/FSDH_GitHub_Strategy.md

 - Implement continuous monitoring of codebases to detect and respond to security threats in real-time.
 - Use automated tools to provide immediate feedback to developers on security issues and code quality.

-## Transition to GitOps

-### GitOps Model Implementation
-- Begin the transition to a GitOps model, where the entire system's desired state is stored in Git and any changes to the state are managed through Git pull requests.
-- Use GitOps principles to automate the deployment and management of infrastructure and applications, ensuring consistency and reliability.

-### Training and Adoption
-- Provide training for team members on GitOps principles and practices.
-- Gradually transition existing workflows to the GitOps model, ensuring smooth adoption and minimal disruption.

 ## Security and Compliance

 ### Security Measures